Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Experimental Setup

-To compare our proposed embedding-based method to the prevailing state of the art from the literature, we also evaluate a classification-based model as a baseline.
-For a fair comparison, we use the same architecture (i.e., a GRU architecture), so the only conceptual differences between the two models are the type of output (i.e., classification vs. embedding) and the training procedure (i.e., Categorical Cross Entropy vs. our tested DML loss functions).
-We also use the same data to evaluate the baseline model.
-Here, the enrollment data are used to train the model and the use-time data to test it.
-As with the embedding-based model, we vary the amount of available data during both, enrollment and use-time.
-From this data, input subsequences are generated and preprocessed in the same way as for the embedding-based method.
-The classification-based model predicts a user for each subsequence.
-To make one prediction for a longer sequence, we again perform a majority vote over all subsequence predictions in the complete sequence.
+To compare our proposed similarity-learning method to the prevailing state of the art from the literature, we also evaluated a classification-learning model as a baseline.
+For a fair comparison, we used the same architecture (i.e., a GRU architecture), so the only conceptual differences between the two models were the type of output (i.e., classification vs. embedding) and the training procedure (i.e., Categorical Cross Entropy vs. our tested DML loss functions).
+We also used the same data to evaluate the baseline model.
+Here, the enrollment data was used to train the model and the use-time data to test it.
+As with the similarity-learning model, we varied the amount of available data during both, enrollment and use-time.
+From this data, input subsequences are generated and preprocessed in the same way as for the similarity-learning method.
+The classification-learning model predicts one user for each subsequence.
+To make one prediction for a longer sequence, we performed a majority vote over all subsequence predictions in the complete sequence.